NYU-FNC/FakeNewsChallenge/PROPOSAL.md

 ## Problem description

-The [Fake News Challenge](http://www.fakenewschallenge.org/) is a competition held in 2017.
+The [Fake News Challenge](http://www.fakenewschallenge.org/) is an ongoing competition first held in 2017.
 The goal of the challenge was to explore how current techniques in natural language processing (NLP) and machine learning (ML) can be utilized to combat the fake news problem.

 Stage 1 of the Fake News Challenge ("FNC-1") focuses on the first step in detecting fake news -- the task of **stance detection**.
 Stance detection commonly involves estimating the relative perspective (or stance) of two pieces of text relative to a given topic, claim, or issue.
 More specifically, FNC-1 extends the stance detection work of Ferreira and Vlachos (2016).
 Here, the task is to estimate the stance of a body text from a news article relative to a given headline and categorize it into one of four categories: agree, disagree, discusses, or unrelated.